 For most students, we recommend beginning ACT preparation in the second semester of your sophomore year.
 You should then be prepared to take the ACT for the first time in the spring of your junior year, leaving time to retake the test the following summer or fall, if needed.
 However, some students take the test earlier or later.
 It’s always best to take the ACT when you feel prepared and confident in your ability to achieve your best score.

-For high school graduates from 2016, 2017, and 2018, a score of 17 was below the threshold “College Readiness Benchmark Scores” for all sections of the ACT.
-A composite score of 17 was at the 32nd cumulative percent (on the English Test, a 17 was at the 39th cumulative percent; on the Mathematics Test, the 40th cumulative percent; on the Reading Test, the 31st cumulative percent; on the Science Test, the 29th cumulative percent).
+For the 2022–2023 school year, a score of 17 was below the threshold “College Readiness Benchmark Scores” for all sections of the ACT.
+A composite score of 17 was at the 38th cumulative percent (on the English Test, a 17 was at the 44th cumulative percent; on the Mathematics Test, the 47th cumulative percent; on the Reading Test, the 36th cumulative percent; on the Science Test, the 34th cumulative percent).

 Thus, for most students, 17 is not a good score.
 ACT scores, however, should always be assessed within the context of individual goals.
 Keep in mind that many students do not achieve their goal the first time they take the test, and that rigorous practice and long-term study of the tested concepts can help students substantially improve their scores.

-For high school graduates from 2016, 2017, and 2018, a composite score of 30 was at the 93rd cumulative percent.
-On the English Test, a 30 was at the 91st cumulative percent; on the Mathematics Test, the 95th cumulative percent; on the Reading Test, the 88th cumulative percent; on the Science Test, the 94th cumulative percent.
+For the 2022–2023 school year, a composite score of 30 was at the 93rd cumulative percent.
+On the English Test, a 30 was at the 90th cumulative percent; on the Mathematics Test, the 95th cumulative percent; on the Reading Test, the 87th cumulative percent; on the Science Test, the 93rd cumulative percent.

 Thus, for most students, 30 is a good score.
 However, a 30 is below the average score of students admitted to the nation’s most selective schools.
-For instance, at Harvard, Princeton, Yale, Brown, and Columbia, the 25th percentile ACT score is 33 and the 75th percentile score is 35.
-At the University of Pennsylvania, this interquartile range is 34–36; at Cornell and Dartmouth, 32–35.
+For instance, at Harvard, the 25th percentile ACT score is 33 and the 75th percentile score is 36.
+At the Princeton, Brown, and Cornell, the University of Pennsylvania, and Yale, this interquartile range is 33–35; at Columbia, 32–34.

 If you feel you need to improve your score, don’t worry!
 Few students achieve their goal the first time they take the ACT; however, with long-term study of the concepts and practice applying them, all students can improve their scores.

-Keep in mind that ACT scores are only one part of your application.
+Keep in mind that ACT scores are only one part of your application, and they are not a required part of your application.
 You will also be asked to submit your high school transcript, letters of recommendation, and application essays.
 ACT scores provide one measure for colleges to evaluate applicants, but they form only one aspect of the profile you present in your application.

 Score reports are posted online to your ACT web account.
 Your scores on the multiple-choice portion of the ACT will be available about two weeks after taking the official test (though scores can sometimes take as long as two months to become available).
 Scores on the optional Writing Test will become available about two weeks after the multiple-choice scores become available.
-Note that scores for the October administration come out later than other administrations.
+Note that scores for the October and February administrations come out later than scores from other administrations.

 Each college and university has its own policy regarding ACT score reporting.
 Some schools may ask you to report all ACT scores, while others may allow you to choose which scores to send.
 Some schools will accept superscore reports, while others may choose to look only at full test scores.

-Note that international ACTs are already administered on computers.
+Note that international ACTs are already administered on computers, and some U.S. State and District testing is computer based.

-Once they become available, the computer-based ACT offered at test centers or through remote proctoring will have the same content, structure, and timing as the traditional test.
-The only difference between the tests will be how they are administered.
+The computer-based ACT offered at test centers will have the same content, structure, and timing as the traditional test.
+The only difference between the tests is how they are administered.

-If you are taking section retests (starting in 2021), you will not have the option to take the ACT on paper; retests will be available only on computers.
-If you are taking a full ACT and have the option of paper or computer testing, you should pick the format on which you feel most comfortable.
+If you have the option of paper or computer testing, you should pick the format with which you feel most comfortable.
+Note that most tests in the U.S. are currently administered only as paper-based tests (though more test centers will begin offering computer testing over the coming year), and all international testing is administered only on computers.
 Make sure to take at least one practice test on each format to help you determine which is easier for you.
 Once you decide, practice using that format to prepare for test day.

-Some colleges will accept ACT superscores, while others may choose to look only at full ACT scores from a single sitting.
+Some colleges will accept ACT superscores, while others may choose to look only at ACT scores from a single sitting.
 You can now send official ACT superscore reports.
-A superscore is calculated by combining your highest section scores from all full ACTs and all section retests (once they become available in 2021).
-Note that superscore reports will still contain at least one composite full ACT score and all scores from the test events that comprise the superscore.
+A superscore is calculated by combining your highest section scores from all ACTs.
+Note that superscore reports will still contain at least one composite ACT score and all scores from the test events that comprise the superscore.
 Some colleges and universities may choose not to use the superscore when evaluating applications; make sure to confirm the score reporting policies of the colleges and universities to which you are planning to apply.

 Historically, some colleges have calculated a superscore from the complete set of scores reported on a standard ACT score report.
-You can now send official ACT superscore reports with a composite superscore, which is calculated by combining your highest section scores from full ACT tests and all section retests.
-Note that score reports that superscore will still contain at least one composite full ACT test score and all scores from the test events that comprise the superscore.
+You can now send official ACT superscore reports with a composite superscore, which is calculated by combining your highest section scores from ACT tests.
+Note that score reports that superscore will still contain at least one composite ACT test score and all scores from the test events that comprise the superscore.
 Some colleges and universities may choose not to consider the superscore when evaluating applications, so make sure to verify the score reporting policies of the colleges and universities to which you are planning to apply.

 Oops!
 Something went wrong while submitting the form :(